atritthart/jobsite-generator-host/README.md

     $ ssh -tA ekantola@odd-eu-central-1.workplace.zalan.do ssh ekantola@172.31.145.144

-The first place to start looking for errors would be `/var/log/syslog`.
+The first place to start looking for log messages would be `/var/log/syslog` since the Zalando AWS Docker setup is configured to output everything from containers to there (option ``).

 ## Zalando STUPS hints